kalari499/kalari499.github.io/_posts/2019-10-26-Crawling-website-with-Ruby.md

 ---
 layout: post
-title: Crawling websites with Ruby
+title: Tips&#58; Crawling websites with Ruby + Nokogiri
-description: A quick tutorial on web scrapping in Ruby, using Nokogiri gem.
+description: A quick tutorial on web scrapping in Ruby with the help of Nokogiri gem.
-category: Programming
+category: Tips
 ---

 ### Foreword